shymega/scrob/README.md

 I'm currently waiting on the further development of [rustfm][rustfm], which I am hoping will be able to support both GNU FM and Last.fm (They have similar APIs) as multiple backends.
-This means that rscrobble can _also_ support multiple "scrobble targets" as well.
+This means that rscribble can _also_ support multiple "scrobble targets" as well.

 [rustfm]: https://github.com/RoxasShadow/rustfm